jdan/dynamo.js/README.md

         callback: function() { console.log('All items have been shown') }
     });

-**IMPORANT:** Since dynamo automatically initializes DOM elements with class `.dynamo`, you will not be able to pass options to these elements (data attributes will still work, though).
+**IMPORTANT:** Since dynamo automatically initializes DOM elements with class `.dynamo`, you will not be able to pass options to these elements (data attributes will still work, though).
 This is because dynamo prevents the user from initializing a dynamo container more than once.

 ### Contributing